alex-truby/water-doc-db/README.md

 docker-compose up -d
 ```

-This will createa a Wevaite database connection on your local machine.
+This will create a Weaviate database connection on your local machine.
 You can test that this
 connection is working correctly by running the following command in a terminal from this repo:

 ```bash